-In addition to the content area requirements, students pursuing Adolescence Teaching Certification must also complete:
+In addition to the content area requirements in Biology, students pursuing Adolescence Teaching Certification must also complete:

-• Inclusive Education - Adolescence Major (56)
+• Inclusive Adolescence Education Major (47)

-The major includes Education courses, field experiences, student teaching, and courses for Certification in Students with Disabilities (7-12).
-See Inclusive Education: Adolescence for details.
+The major includes Education courses, field experiences, student teaching, and courses for Certification in Students with Disabilities (7-12), and Middle School Extension in the content area (5-6).
+See Inclusive Adolescence Education for details.